DresdRam/Movie-App/README.md

 ## Notice

-Due to being a simple task, i pushed a commit to move my Api key from local.properties file directly to build configs.
+For simplicity in this task, I moved my API key from the local.properties file directly into the build config.
+I’m aware that the recommended and more secure approach is to keep API keys in the local.properties file (or use other secure storage mechanisms), and I would normally follow that practice in a production environment.

 ## Features